phanhoaithuabc/Udacity-DevOps-Auto-Deploy-Superpowers/instructions/4-turn-errors-into-sirens.md

 - Set up Prometheus Server on EC2 following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part1/).
 - Configure Prometheus for AWS Service Discovery following [these instructions](https://codewizardly.com/prometheus-on-aws-ec2-part3/).

+Tip: After makinig edits to the prometheus.yml file in the Prometheus EC2 instance, you can consider restarting the EC2 instance.
+Consequently, SSH log into the EC2 instance again, and start the Prometheus server.

 ### To Do

 #### 1. Setup Back-End Monitoring